Vedanta Ltd: Should you buy the stock for a good dividend

 Vedanta-news-H1-updates

 On the company’s ongoing de-merger, it updated that the demerger process is progressing well, with expectations to unlock significant value and enhance leadership in critical minerals by March 31, 2025.
-Click here to read details of Vedanta’s ongoing demerger.
 In terms of valuation, Vedanta is currently trading at a P/E of 10 (On FY25 EPS estimates), and if it retains the current P/E of 18, its estimated target price is 900.
+(But, debt and demerger execution overhang will keep the prices subdued)

 Conclusion